 Set the scene.
 You should as first step define the environment where you will compete.
 You can do that by defining the 3 following parameters:

 The industry/category where you will play;`

 The next best alternatives for these personas in terms of offer (competition).

 The trends influencing your market

-Set an ambition.
-You should always start the Marketing Canvas process with a clear and articulated ambition and work backward.
+Set your goals.
+You should always start the Marketing Canvas process with clear and articulated goals and work backward.
 Why should you have a strategy if it is not for achieving an intended goal?
 Larry Keeley, in his seminal book The ten types of innovation, said: “Declare Intent, by being clear about where and how you will innovate, you massively increase your odds of success”.
 This is completely true and fully applicable to your Marketing Strategy.

-Assess your ambition readiness.
-Alone or with your team, go through the 28 dimensions of the Marketing Canvas and assess if these dimensions are CURRENTLY playing in favour of your ambition (accelerators) or against it (brakes).
+Assess your goals readiness.
+Alone or with your team, go through the 28 dimensions of the Marketing Canvas and assess if these dimensions are CURRENTLY playing in favour of your goals (accelerators) or against it (brakes).

 Ideate.
 How can you reach your ambition?
 Ho to remove your brakes and leverage on your accelerators?
 Brainstorm and generate as much as possible ideas!
 As inspiration, you can use the Eliminate-Reduce-Raise-Create model.

 Set your roadmap for execution.
 It is time to prioritise all these ideas and come with a roadmap for execution.
 Some ideas are certainly more urgent than others, some more valuable!

 As said by Philip Kotler: “Marketing is the science and art of exploring, creating, and delivering value to satisfy the needs of a target market at a profit”.
 While the first part for the definition remains true in essence, the world has evolved and challenges of the past are no more the challenges of today.
 Therefore one of the question we can have is: How can we explore, create and deliver value today in a digital world?
 Or differently said: “Which process should we follow for exploring, creating and delivering value today?”.